student loan application

 Student Loans

 In addition to scholarships, student loans are available to help students fund their legal education.
 95% of students at American law schools take advantage of this form of financial aid.
-To qualify, students must be enrolled at least half-time in a degree-granting program.
-We encourage students to read all the necessary details about each loan, including the repayment plans.

 Types of Student Loans